dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7170 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 The quantity field in the [Audited Charges](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/#charges) section of an [Audit Worksheet](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) has now been opened for editing by the auditor.
-Clicking in the field will present up and down buttons, or the auditor can just type in the new quantity.
+Clicking in the field will present up and down buttons, or the Auditor can just type in the new quantity.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">